propellerlabsio/overnode-server/README.md

 ## Environment variables
+In production, set the environment variables per your normal procedure for your operating system giving consideration to best security practices.

-Create a file in the application root directory called `.env` (nothing in the name before the period) and populate it with appropriate values.
-Note: in development, the application root directory is the `dist/` folder.
+In local development, you can create a file in the application root directory called `.env` (nothing in the name before the period) and populate it with appropriate values.

-The following is an example `.env`:
+The following is an example of the `.env` file contents:
 ```
-JWT_SIGNING_KEY=aefe3182-873e-430e-8f25-ab9759ae5320
+BITCOIN_RPC_AUTH=__cookie__:fOSJ+IkNnG9ftV+xrOGpMKvbEPkrCkX1wkVFTv1CLb0=
 PG_CONNECTION_STRING=postgresql://node_commander:node_commander@localhost/node_commander
-HASH_PASSWORD_ITERATIONS=10000
 NODE_ENV=development
 GRAPHIQL=on
-BITCOIN_RPC_AUTH=__cookie__:fOSJ+IkNnG9ftV+xrOGpMKvbEPkrCkX1wkVFTv1CLb0=
+COLLATION_JOB_CHUNK_SIZE=10
 ```

-### JWT_SIGNING_KEY
+### BITCOIN_RPC_AUTH

-This is a secret used to sign JSON Web Tokens.
-In production, it should be randomly generated preferablly via uuid.v4().
-In development, any string will suffice (e.g. `secret`).
+The `user:password` for connecting to the bitcoin node via JSON-RPC.

 ### PG_CONNECTION_STRING

 A postgresql `conninfo` string to connect to the database in the format:

 `postgresql://<role>:<password>@<server>/<database>`

-### HASH_PASSWORD_ITERATIONS

-The number of iterations to use when hashing a user's password - the higher the number, the harder to crack but heavier cost in time and CPU.

 ### NODE_ENV